-The errors of the POD eigenfunction solutions, with respect to the reference solutions, are shown in figure 8.
-Again these highlight the previous findings and illustrate the strong convergence rates of the POD solutions for each test problem.
+The errors of the POD eigenfunction solutions, with respect to the reference solutions, are shown in Figure 8.
+Again, these highlight the previous findings and illustrate the strong convergence rates of the POD solutions for each test problem.

 4.2.
-A two dimensional reactor
+A two-dimensional reactor

-In this example a two dimensional mock reactor was modelled and its eigenvalue estimated using the POD formulation described in this article.
-The domain of the reactor is presented in figure 9 where it is shown to have a square geometry with sides that are of length 90cm.
-A fuel region occupied the main bulk of the reactor, but within its central region there were 4 locations where control rods could be inserted and withdrawn.
-In the case where the rods were inserted a set of absorbing cross-sections that mimicked a control rod were used.
-However when the rods were withdrawn these regions were replaced with a set of cross sections resembling water (which is often the case in many reactor designs).
-Surrounding the reactor was a neutron reflector, i.e. a high neutron scatterer, which was meant to resemble a graphite material that acted as a neutron shield.
-The cross-section data for each of the materials are listed in table II.
-These have been selected to resemble the properties of fuel, water and graphite, and so have been based on the cross-sections used in IAEA benchmarks [40].
+In this example, a two-dimensional mock reactor was modelled and its eigenvalue estimated using the POD formulation described in this article.
+The domain of the reactor is presented in Figure 9 where it is shown to have a square geometry with sides that are of length 90 cm.
+A fuel region occupied the main bulk of the reactor, but within its central region, there were four locations where control rods could be inserted and withdrawn.
+In the case where the rods were inserted a set of absorbing cross sections that mimicked a control rod were used.
+However when the rods were withdrawn, these regions were replaced with a set of cross sections resembling water (which is often the case in many reactor designs).
+Surrounding the reactor was a neutron reflector, that is, a high neutron scatterer, which was meant to resemble a graphite material that acted as a neutron shield.
+The cross-section data for each of the materials are listed in Table II.
+These have been selected to resemble the properties of fuel, water and graphite, and so have been based on the cross sections used in International Atomic Energy Agency (IAEA) benchmarks [40].
 Included in this data are two sets of material cross-sections for the fuel.
 Fuel type 1 defines the standard fuel that was used in all problems during the POD construction phase.
-Fuel type 2 defines an adjusted fuel makeup, and this was used in some of the the subsequent reduced order modelling analysis.
+Fuel type 2 defines an adjusted fuel make-up, and this was used in some of the subsequent reduced-order modelling analysis.